mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

 #### 3. Get All Wallet Details

-- method: `GET` api endpoint: https://digital-wallet-server.vercel.app/api/v1/wallet?limit=2
+- method: `GET` api endpoint: http://localhost:5000/api/v1/wallet?limit=2&sort=desc
 - credentials: true.
 - default limit: 10;
+- You can sort data by by sort (default desc for newest firstly and asc for old firstly)
 - Super Admin And Admin can access this route.

 #### Response: